vincedefreitas/odin-chess/README.md

 # odin-chess
-Creating a game of chess in Ruby, as the final project of the Ruby module for The Odin Project
+A command-line game of Chess built in Ruby using Test Driven Development (TDD) and RSpec.